Dallam County is named for James Wilmer Dallam, who was a lawyer and newspaper publisher.

 Contractor: A F Stewart Construction Company

 Description: The building faces south and is a three story brown colored brick and concrete structure.
-The building is located on landscaped grounds in the center of the city.
-The south front has a small portico supported by four high columns.
-On the east and west sides, the porticoes have two high columns.
-A band of white colored stone trim follows the top of the columns around the building and above that is a decorative cornice and near the roof line is a narrow band of white colored stone trim.
-The courtroom is located on the second story.
+The building is located on landscaped grounds in the center of Dalhart.
+The building has a raised basement.
+The south front has a small portico supported by four high Ionic columns.
+On the east and west sides, the porticos have two high columns.
+A band of white colored stone trim follows the top of the columns around the building and above that is a decorative cornice and near the roofline is a narrow band of white colored stone trim.
+The roof line is flat.
+In the interior, the entrance vestibule is small and there are staircases on the east and west sides.
+The County Court courtroom is located on the first story and the District Court courtroom is located on the second story and used to rise into the third story with a balcony.
+The building houses the State District Court, Constitutional County Court and County Justice Court.
 The Annex was constructed in 1957.

-Note: The first courthouse was a wood frame structure built by W M Andrews and R J Tofflemire in Texline in 1891 at a cost of $2,664.
-The county seat was moved to Dalhart and the second courthouse was constructed by John A White of Vernon in 1903 at a cost of $14,375.
-The third and present courthouse was constructed at a cost of $200,000.
+History: The county was created in 1876 and Texline was selected as the county seat in 1891 when the county was organized.
+The first courthouse was a wood frame structure built by W M Andrews and R J Tofflemire in Texline in 1891 at a cost of $2,664.
+In 1903, the county seat was moved to Dalhart and the second courthouse was constructed by John A White of Vernon at a cost of $14,375.
+The third and present courthouse was constructed in 1921 to 1923 at a cost of $200,000.

 Photos taken 2006, 2016 and 2019